nymtech/docs/content/mixnet/clients.md

 As you can see, there are three commands you can issue to the client.

 1. init - initialize a new client instance.
 Takes an optional `--id clientname` parameter.
 Otherwise it generates a random `id`.
-1. run - run a loopix client in the foreground.
+1. run - run a mixnet client in the foreground.
 Takes `--id clientname` as a parameter
 1. socket - run, and also listen on a socket for input messages

 For the `socket` command, there are some required arguments: